Federal Direct Student Loan Program

 Daytona State College participates in the William D. Ford Federal Direct Parent Loan for Undergraduate Students Program, known as the Direct Plus Loan.
 A Parent PLUS loan enables a parent to borrow for his or her dependent child.
 The U.S. Department of Education is the lender.

-The interest rate for PLUS loans disbursed on or after July 1, 2017, and on or before June 30, 2018, is 7.00 percent.
-Loans disbursed on or after July 1, 2018 and on or before June 30, 2019, will have an interest rate of 7.60 percent.
+The interest rate for PLUS loans disbursed on or after July 1, 2019, and on or before June 30, 2020, is 7.08 percent.
 A 4.264 percent origination fee will be deducted by the U.S. Department of Education from the total of the Parent PLUS loan before it is disbursed to your student account for loans disbursed on or after October 1, 2017 and before October 1, 2018.
-A 4.248 percent origination fee will be deducted by the U.S. Department of Education from the total of the Parent PLUS loan for loans disbursed on or after October 1, 2018 and before October 1, 2019.
+A 4.239 percent origination fee will be deducted by the U.S. Department of Education from the total of the Parent PLUS loan for loans disbursed on or after October 1, 2019 and before October 1, 2020.

 How to Apply